hyperledger/web3j/docs/source/index.rst

 This allows you to work with the `Ethereum <https://www.ethereum.org/>`_ blockchain, without the additional overhead of having to write your own integration code for the platform.

+The `Java and the Blockchain <https://www.youtube.com/watch?v=ea3miXs_P6Y>`_ talk provides an overview of blockchain, Ethereum and web3j.

 Features
 ========